Mihajlovic00/SocialNetwork/README.md

 I created a cookie to stop redirecting to the main page without logging or registering.

+This project is built with: HTML, CSS, JavaScript and mockAPi.

 ** The main goal was functionality, not design **